 Today, Roberts is a singer, songwriter, and multi-instrumentalist who has graced the Grand Ole Opry stage herself.
+On September 29, 2021, Roberts received the IBMA Momentum Vocalist of the Year award at World of Bluegrass.
 Her debut music video for the second Mountain Home Records single, “Think Again”, premiered on The Bluegrass Situation on August 31, 2021.
 “Think Again,” written by Music Row veterans Marla Cannon-Goodman and Shane Stockton, is a well-written excursion to the country side of bluegrass that suggests once again that Roberts has a rare degree of interpretive conviction and depth for a singer just emerging from her teens.

 Roberts got her start singing in church at a very early age.
 She began taking fiddle lessons at four years old and has since added guitar, mandolin, and piano to her musical arsenal.
 From age 6 to 12, Roberts participated in and won numerous music and dance competitions but decided to take a step back from competing after discovering that her true passion was for performing.
 In pursuit of her passion, Roberts continues to be blessed with opportunities to join the stage with a long list of her musical heroes.